-Non-Equilibrium Dynamics of Condensed Matter
+Non-Equilibrium Dynamics of Condensed Matter Summer School 2017

 External stimuli such as - but not necessarily limited to - pulsed light absorption or particle impact create non-equilibrium situations in condensed matter systems.
 Although physicists have learned a lot from studying equilibrium situations and state-to-state transitions, there is a quest to fully understand the time evolution of a system put into non-equlibrium.
 The advent of modern time-resolving spectroscopies allows resolving the dynamics with femtosecond temporal and nanometer length resolution.

-A detailed program will be announced soon; you can find the flyer here.
+You can find the flyer here.

 - Michael Bauer (University of Kiel)